xenacode-art/xenacode-art/README.md

 **😌 About Me**

 Just call me xinacod!
-Am a cyber-security specialist and Love feeding my curiousity by leraning how thing works. <br>
+Am a cyber-security specialist and Love feeding my curiousity by learning how thing works. <br>

-I love listening to music while working.
+I love listening to music  and security podcasts while working.